Wealden District Council

 What does this mean?

-Each of the last three decades have been hotter than the previous one and all 11 of the warmest years in the UK have occurred since 2003.
+Each of the last three decades has been warmer than the one before, reflecting a clear long-term warming trend.
+In the UK, all of the ten warmest years in the national record have occurred since 2002, and the majority have occurred since 2015.

 For more in-depth evidence of our changing climate, see the information below.